Dave McGary Biography

 The twice life-size sculpture sits on a six sided engraved stone base, representing the five original nations of the Iroquois Confederacy along with the title panel.
 The monumental sculpture stands amid the “Three Sisters” (corn, beans, and squash plants) native tobacco plants and running water on the Concordia campus.
 A portion of proceeds from the sale of Masterwork, Maquette and Bust sizes are being donated by Dave and Molly McGary for a scholarship fund expressly for Mohawk students at Concordia University.

-Today, Dave McGary is internationally known and recognized for his works in bronze.
+Today, the bronze art of Dave McGary is internationally known and recognized.
 His sculptures are in permanent collections at the U.S. Capitol National Statuary Hall, the Smithsonian Museum and the White House collection in Washington, D.C.
 Other monuments are placed at The Houston Astrodome, the Eiteljorg Museum of the American Indian in Indianapolis, the Buffalo Bill Historical Museum in Cody, Wyoming, and The University of Wyoming, Governors Mansion in Cheyenne, Wyoming & the Tribal Office Building at Ft.
 Washakie Wyoming.
 Additional installments are placed at the Shinnecock Native Culture Museum in New York, McCord Museum in Montreal Canada, J.W.
 Marriott Scottsdale, Arizona, Mayo Clinic and Hospital Scottsdale, Arizona, The Gene Autry Museum in Los Angeles, California, the Tenth Circuit Court of Appeals in Denver, Colorado, the Wyoming State Capitol in Cheyenne, and Concordia University in Montreal, Canada.